Discover the 10 Official State Animals of Ohio

 European settlers found great value in the state’s white-tailed deer population, and commonly used buckskins and deerskins for trading.

-The white-tailed deer (Odocoileus virginianus) became the official state mammal of Ohio in 1988.
-There have been deer living in the state since the end of the last Ice Age.
-These animals have continually played an important role in Ohio’s natural and cultural history.
-Many Native American tribes hunted deer for several purposes.
-They used their meat for food, their hides to make clothing, and their antlers and bones to make tools.
-Deer were also honored and celebrated in spiritual ceremonies dating back to 1000 BC!
-Artwork from the prehistoric Hopewell culture of Ohio also commonly depicted deer, as well as shaman figures who wore deer antlers.
+White-tailed deer played an important role in Ohio’s natural and cultural history.
+Many Native American’s hunted deer for several purposes.
+They used the meat for food, the hides to make clothing, and the antlers and bones to make tools.
+Deer were also honored and celebrated in spiritual ceremonies dating back thousands of years.
+Artwork from the prehistoric Hopewell culture of Ohio commonly depicted deer, as well as shaman figures who wore deer antlers.

-When European settlers began arriving in Ohio, they also found great value in the state’s white-tailed deer population, and commonly used buckskins and deerskins for trading.
-However, as the people continued to cut down the forests of Ohio and develop the land, the deer populations diminished.
-By 1904 there were no longer any white-tailed deer in Ohio.
-For the next several decades, restocking efforts, migrating deer from other states, and hunting restrictions helped to reinstate Ohio’s population.
-Today, there are around 600,000 white-tailed deer in Ohio, according to the Ohio Department of Natural Resources.
+When European colonists began arriving in Ohio, they also found great value in the state’s white-tailed deer population, and commonly used buckskins and deerskins for trading.
+However, as the colonists continued to cut down the forests and develop the land, deer populations diminished.
+By 1904, there were no longer any white-tailed deer in Ohio.
+Restocking efforts, in combination with hunting restrictions and the migration of deer from other states, helped rejuvenate Ohio’s deer population.
+Today, the white-tailed deer population is widespread across all of Ohio’s 88 counties, having rebounded significantly from near extirpation in the early 1900s.

 Black racer snake in Wilson County